Administering ear drops to a dog can be difficult and often frustrating. Let’s go over this important task and how to best utilize these medications.

-An ear problem may not seem like a very big deal, but it could be a sign of something more serious.
-If you can afford veterinary assistance for your dog then consider going that route.
-Otherwise, learn as much as possible before taking matters into your own hands.
+Your dog’s ear problem may not seem like a big deal, but it could be a sign of something serious.
+Learn more before taking matters into your own hands.

 Can I Give My Dog Ear Drops?
 Answer: Yes, but canine formulated only

-A veterinarian can best advise you on your dog’s ear inflammation or infection because they have expert knowledge and training.
-They can properly diagnose the specific problem and come up with the optimal treatment.
-Of course, you could also let nature run its course but it’s usually better to be proactive with the appropriate ear drops.
-Sadly, for many owners, going to an animal professional is not an affordable option.
+A veterinarian can best advise you on your dog’s ear inflammation or infection.
+They have expert knowledge and training.
+They’ll diagnose the problem and provide optimal treatment.
+You could also let nature run its course, but it’s better to be proactive with appropriate ear drops.

 There’s a well regarded over-the-counter canine product that treats acute and chronic inflammation of the external ear caused by viral, bacterial or yeast infections.